 In the time of technological developments, there are still companies that have over 100 employees and are managing everything manually, writing on papers or on walls (yes, walls).
-As a software consultant, I often hear travel companies say “We can do it faster in Excel” or “Excel is really fitting our needs”.
-But what about the back office part, online booking part, GDS integrations part – this isn’t a future-space-shuttle thing, it’s a must or someone else will take your place maybe even tomorrow.
-Here are reasons why Excel can not compare to tour operator system:
+As a software business, we often hear travel companies say “We can do it faster in Excel” or “Excel is really fitting our needs”.
+But what about the back office side, online booking part, GDS integrations…?
+They, for sure, cannot be managed in Excel.
+Here are 10 reasons why you should quit Excel and why it can not compare to a tour operator software system.

 Enter your information once and manage it all from one central place.
 No desktop files and no 3 different systems needed (one for back office, one for creating documents/invoices, one for online booking, etc.).
-Also, Excel doesn’t offer an easy conversion of your records to customer facing forms (for example sending an email, or printing a vendor invoice).
+Also, Excel doesn’t offer an easy conversion of your records to customer-facing forms (for example by sending an email or printing a vendor invoice).

-Manual data entry process usually leads to mistakes.
-Data can get corrupted through accidental changes or deletion.
-A situation where you don’t have the control can be extremely dangerous for the business.
+A manual data entry process usually leads to mistakes.
+Data can get corrupted through accidental changes or deletions.
+A situation where you don’t have control can be extremely dangerous for the business.

 With a tour operator system, you manage all emails, customers, suppliers, documents, and services from one place with a familiar interface.
 Also, the financial transactions are consolidated and managed from one central location, eliminating the need for separate Excel worksheets (that can lead to chaos!).

 8. Inefficient employees collaboration